Krook9d/PurpleLab/README.md

 In VM Ware workstation -> Go to the settings of the VM -> Processors -> Virtualization engine -> enable "Virtualize Intel VT-x/EPT or AMD-V/RVI"

-In VirtualBox -> Select the relevant virtual machine -> Right-click -> Settings -> System -> Acceleration tab -> Check "Enable VT-x/AMD-V".
+In VirtualBox -> Select the relevant virtual machine -> Right-click -> Settings -> System -> Processor -> Check "Enable Nested VT-x/AMD-V".

 On the physical machine (host) -> Access the BIOS/UEFI settings -> Look for an option to enable hardware virtualization (VT-x for Intel or AMD-V for AMD) in the CPU or motherboard settings.
 This option may be called "Intel Virtualization Technology," "VT-x," "AMD-V," "Virtualization Extensions," or something similar.
 Ensure it is enabled if not already, save the changes, and restart your computer.